Yan-Hauw/implementing-malloc-and-free-in-c-for-a-dynamic-memory-allocator-for-c-programs/README.md

 Folders
 1. traces (contains trace files (.rep files) and files to manipulate the trace files (.pl files and a Makefile)) <br/>

+    - **The purpose of a trace file**: Roughly speaking, each trace file contains a set of instructions to be read by the driver program.
+When the driver program is called on a trace file, the driver program will follow the instructions to call the mm-malloc and mm-free routines in the mm.c file in some sequence as desired by the instructor of the course.

     - I do not understand the files in the traces folder well as these were not written by me.
 These files were provided by the instructor of the course.
 To further understand the trace files that are used by the driver program, look at the README file in the traces folder. <br/>

     - Note: The {realloc,realloc2}-bal.rep trace files were not used because the mm.c program was not evaluated for its realloc routines.
 These trace files were left there in case removing them would affect the functioning of the driver program.